mr-adonis-jimenez/web-scraper-project/README.md

-🕷️ Python Web Scraper
+# 🕷️ Python Web Scraper

-Data Extraction · Automation · Structured Outputs
+**Data Extraction · Automation · Structured Outputs**

-This project is a modular Python web scraping system designed to reliably extract, normalize, and export data from web sources for downstream analytics, reporting, or automation workflows.
+This project is a **modular Python web scraping system** designed to reliably extract, normalize, and export data from web sources for downstream analytics, reporting, or automation workflows.

-Built with old-school discipline (respect the web, don’t break things) and modern tooling, this scraper demonstrates how to turn unstructured web content into clean, decision-ready datasets.
+Built with old-school discipline (*respect the web, don’t break things*) and modern tooling, this scraper demonstrates how to turn unstructured web content into **clean, decision-ready datasets**.

+---

-🎯 Project Objectives
+## 🎯 Project Objectives

 This scraper is designed to answer one simple business question:

-How do we turn public web data into usable information—consistently and responsibly?
+> **How do we turn public web data into usable information—consistently and responsibly?**

-Primary goals:
+### Primary Goals

-Automate data collection from web pages
+- Automate data collection from web pages

-Parse and structure messy HTML into clean datasets
+- Parse and structure messy HTML into clean datasets

-Export data in analytics-friendly formats
+- Export data in analytics-friendly formats

-Handle failures gracefully (timeouts, retries, blocks)
+- Handle failures gracefully (timeouts, retries, blocks)

-Remain extensible for future targets and pipelines
+- Remain extensible for future targets and pipelines

+---

-🧠 Key Features
+## 🧠 Key Features

-HTTP-Based Scraping
+### HTTP-Based Scraping

-Uses requests with realistic headers
+- Uses `requests` with realistic headers

-Avoids unnecessary browser overhead when possible
+- Avoids unnecessary browser overhead when possible

-HTML Parsing
+### HTML Parsing

-Robust DOM parsing with BeautifulSoup
+- Robust DOM parsing with **BeautifulSoup**

-Selector-based extraction for maintainability
+- Selector-based extraction for maintainability

-Structured Output
+### Structured Output

-Exports to CSV and JSON
+- Exports to **CSV** and **JSON**

-DataFrames ready for BI, ML, or dashboards
+- DataFrames ready for **BI**, **ML**, or **dashboards**

-Reliability Built In
+### Reliability Built In

-Retry logic with exponential backoff
+- Retry logic with exponential backoff

-Timeouts and error handling
+- Timeouts and error handling

-Polite request pacing
+- Polite request pacing

+---